Skip to main content

 Flonase can be safely used for up to 6 months at a time in adults and children ages 12 and older.
 It can be used for up to 2 months at a time in children ages 2 to 11.
 Nasacort’s main restriction is that it shouldn’t be used for more than 2 months out of the year in kids.

 No, you shouldn’t combine Nasacort and Flonase.
-They both contain a corticosteroid.
+They both contain steroids.
 Using both raises the risk of side effects, and it won’t help your symptoms any more.
 If needed, it’s better to use a steroid-free nasal spray along with Nasacort or Flonase.
 One option is Astepro Allergy (azelastine), an OTC antihistamine nasal spray.

 The bottom line